dreaswar/AuShadha/README.rst

    Download the latest Dojo library and extract it into `AuShadha/src/AuShadha/AuShadha/media/plugins/dojo/`

+   You may need to create a 'dojo' directory inside `AuShadha/src/AuShadha/AuShadha/media/plugins/` directory

    After extracting the folder structure should be like: dojo/dojo/ dojo/dojox/ dojo/dijit/

-   AuShadha has been tested with Dojo 1.8.1
+   AuShadha has been tested with Dojo 1.9x